 If sport is more your thing, why not book tickets instead for historic Madison Square Garden to see either the New York Knicks basketball team or the New York Rangers ice hockey team.
 You can stay in casual garb for this – but smart enough for late-night dinner.
-We recommend Lucky Strike in Soho (luckystrikeny.com).
-This long-established eatery is laid-back and cool.
-We saw actor Willem Defoe there the first time we visited.
-It’s at 59 Grand St, between Broadway and Wooster Street.
-Restaurant Row is another option with a selection of eateries catering to theatregoers: that’s West 46th Street between 8th and 9th Avenues.
+Restaurant Row is an option, with a selection of eateries catering to theatregoers: that’s West 46th Street between 8th and 9th Avenues.

 The Super Sunday

 After all your shopping exertions of yesterday you deserve a bit of a lie in.
 Not too much of one, mind you, because you have a brunch date at Balthazar in Soho at the start of a super Sunday.
 This is a fantastic restaurant any time of day, serving traditional bistro food.
 You must book early to avoid disappointment.
 We love it.
-(Reservations through opentable.com.
-Tel: +212-965-1414.
-Open 7.30-11.30am; 12-5pm; 6pm-12am).
+Reservations through opentable.com.
 There’s also a Balthazar Bakery so you can sample their French-inspired delights back at the hotel or on the move.

 Next stop – the Metropolitan Museum of Art.
 The Subway will be the quickest option, but gauge the old energy levels because you might be on your feet for a while.
 The Met is home to the wonderful and rather humbling Angel Tree, which takes pride of place in the Metropolitan Museum of Art’s Medieval Sculpture Hall.
 It has 18th century Neapolitan figures re-enacting the events of Jesus Christ’s Nativity at its base, while skilfully crafted angels hang from the branches above.
 You can also take in the works of legendary artists for as long as your schedule allows.
 If you plan to leave the museum after a couple of hours (maybe 3.30pm), turn right and skirt around the edge of Central Park until you reach The Plaza.
 This iconic hotel serves deliciously decadent afternoon tea at The Palm Court from 2-5pm.
 Again, book early to avoid disappointment.
 Business casual attire is required.
-Reservations can be made through opentable.com.
 This is the hotel featured in the Christmas comedy film “Home Alone II: Lost in New York”.
-If it’s good enough for little Macaulay Culkin…

 If there is time, you might want to become super-touristy by taking a horse-drawn carriage ride around a section of the park.
 The carriages will be visible from The Plaza.
 Journeys are only a few minutes’ long – and heck it is Christmas.

 What a treat we have next at Radio City Music Hall.
 Every year a spectacular Christmas show is performed there by the famous Rockettes.
 It and they are New York institutions.
 Children will adore it, we big kids can’t get enough of it.
 If you love Christmas, you will love this.
 We’re talking a living Nativity with real animals, the charming rag dolls of Santa’s workshop and Santa Claus on a thrilling 3D journey through the skies of New York.
 It’s magical and isn’t overly long.
 There are several shows a day, so tickets can often be bought same day at the box office.
 But why run the risk?
 It’s easy enough to book in advance.
-Shows start in November and run through December 31st.
-Tickets cost from around $50 to $280, although certain weekend showings have seats listed in the $500 range.
-Check out radiocitychristmas.com.
+Shows start in November.

 Just when you think you can’t get any more Christmassy, head across to Rockerfeller Centre to see the giant tree in all its illuminated glory.
 It is usually lit for the first time in late November.
 Enjoy the beautiful white angel display and the skaters on the ice rink there.
 It’s just like you’ve seen in the movies.
 Don’t try to skate – the rink is small and the wait is long (sometimes two hours).

 If you are dressed the part and have thought to book ahead, you can always head up to the historic Rainbow Room at Rockerfeller Plaza for dinner and even dancing.
-SixtyFive is their cocktail lounge and outdoor terrace (more details at rainbowroom.com).
+SixtyFive is their cocktail lounge and outdoor terrace.
+You will find more at rainbowroom.com.
 Otherwise, your evening meal could consist of something cheap and cheerful – pretzels from a street vendor, burgers or pizza – or possibly involve a visit to Little Italy or Chinatown.
-We have fond memories of Luna Ristorante for Italian food and a bit of tongue-in-cheek service (Tel: +212-226-8657).
+We have fond memories of Luna Ristorante for Italian food and a bit of tongue-in-cheek service.
 If it’s dessert you want then try Ferraras at 195 Grand Street.
 This has been referred to in some guides we read as the place where mobster Joey Gallo got whacked in the seventies – but he was in fact killed in Umbertos Clam House on Mulberry, which is now an Italian restaurant called Da Gennaro.
 Umbertos has moved a couple of blocks away.
 Is this a good point to inform you that a minimum 15 percent tip is expected in US restaurants?
 You have been warned.